elsiedown/sei-project-3/README.md

 ![](client/src/screenshots/categories.png)

 The view page for each space.
-The user can comment on the space (delete the comment).
+The user can comment on the space ( & delete the comment).
 The user can also favourite the space from this page as well as click on the user profile of the person who added the space, the categories and the individual map view of that space.

 ![](client/src/screenshots/showpage.png)